smroid/cedar-server/building.md

 ## Initial steps

-These instructions assume you've set up a Raspberry Pi 4 with the Bookworm version of Raspberry Pi OS.
+These instructions assume you've set up a Raspberry Pi 4 (or 3) with the Bookworm version of Raspberry Pi OS.
 Make sure you've done the following:

 ```
 sudo apt update; sudo apt full-upgrade
 sudo apt install git pip protobuf-compiler libjpeg-dev zlib1g-dev libcamera-dev libclang-dev
 ```

+Before going further, if your Rpi has only 1GB of RAM, you'll need to expand its swap space.
+Edit `/etc/dphys-swapfile` and change `CONF_SWAPSIZE=200` to `CONF_SWAPSIZE=2048`.
+After saving the file, restart your Rpi.

 ### Clone repos